 Daniel A. Strickman, ESA Fellow (2016)

-Dr. Daniel A. Strickman, senior project officer at the Bill & Melinda Gates Foundation, was elected as Fellow in 2016.
+Dr. Daniel A. Strickman (1953-2020), senior project officer at the Bill & Melinda Gates Foundation, was elected as Fellow in 2016.
 A medical entomologist by training, he had the pleasure of experiencing entomology from basic research to practical application.

 Strickman received the Dow AgroSciences 2014 Integrated Pest Management Team Award, a Bronze Medal in 2011 from the U.S. Environmental Protection Agency, the 2010 John N. Belkin Award from the American Mosquito Control Association, and the 2010 GreenGov Award from the Office of the President.
 His highest military medals were the Legion of Merit in 2005 and the Bronze Star in 2002.

-Married to his wife, Linda, for over 40 years, they are the parents of three daughters and have one grandson.
+Married to his wife, Linda, for over 40 years, they were the parents of three daughters and had one grandson as of 2016.
+Strickman passed away October 28, 2020.